TUESDAY, 1 SEPTEMBER 1942

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): B-25s hit Buna and Sanananda and attack

-camps at Efogi and Myola; and the first US Army infantry troops, elements of the
+camps at Efogi and Myola; and the first US Army infantry, elements of the

 32nd Infantry Division, arrive at Port